vikashk1/node/doc/api/http.md

 response; if it is not (e.g. if the request was HTTP/1.0), they will be silently discarded.

-Note that HTTP requires the `Trailer` header to be sent in order to emit trailers, with a list of the header fields in its value.
+HTTP requires the `Trailer` header to be sent in order to emit trailers, with a list of the header fields in its value.
 E.g.,

 ```js